asyncapi/website/content/blog/status-update-31-20.md

 ### Avro Parser

 The 3rd plugin that we now officially support is related to Avro schema type.
 The first minor version is already out there, and you can give it a try, even if your schemas are in the Confluent Schema Registry.
 Have a look at the docs of [the Avro schema parser](https://github.com/asyncapi/avro-schema-parser).
-The Avro parser is also added to the latest release candidate of [the Generator](https://github.com/asyncapi/generator/).
+The Avro parser is also part of the latest release candidate of [the Generator](https://github.com/asyncapi/generator/).
 Please help us make it work for you.

 ## Circular References in AsyncAPI